eXpert-Framework/EncodeXpert/README.md

 **v1.0.1-beta:** Intel-based Macs can run the app with this Beta build¹!

-¹The app for Intel-based Macs is under development.
+¹The app for Intel-based Macs can be downloaded as an **unstable** version.

 ## 🐞 Bug Tracking
 (Latest build)